 Mr. Untermeyer is a co-founder of NSH, has served as an engineering consultant to NSH since 2001, and is the Company's Chief Technology Officer.
 Mr. Untermeyer holds a Bachelor of Science in electrical engineering from St. Mary's University.
-Mr. Untermeyer also serves as Senior Program Manager with Southwest Research Institute, San Antonio.
 Mr. Untermeyer is the inventor of the initial technology behind the computer-controlled shrimp-raising system used by the Company.